 \begin{theorem} Let $\gamma\in\NE(Y)$.
 Let $S^i=[\Gamma^i,(v^i_j)_{j\in J^i},h^i]$, $i=1,2$ be two transverse spines in $\Sp(U,\gamma)$.
 Let $p^i\in\Gamma^i$ be a finite 1-valent vertex, and $e^i$ the edge incident to $p^i$.
 Assume $h^1(p^1)=h^2(p^2)$ and $w_{(p^1,e^1)}+w_{(p^2,e^2)}=0$.
 So we can concatenate $S^1$ and $S^2$ at the vertices $v^1$ and $v^2$, and form a transverse spine which we denote by $S$.
 Then we have \end{theorem}

-Next we observe that Naive counts of sufficiently transverse tropical curves are independent on the choice of the {\it ends}, i.e.\ on the choice of $H \subset G \subset \Sk(U)$, and the gluing in \cref{const:Z} (so long as the volume form on $U^{\an}$ extends).
-This follows from by the argument for the analogous results \cite[\S 13]{Keel_Yu_The_Frobenius}, once we establish:
+Next we observe that naive counts of sufficiently transverse tropical curves are independent of the choice of the {\it ends}, i.e.\ of the choice of $H \subset G \subset \Sk(U)$, and the gluing in \cref{const:Z} (so long as the volume form on $U$ extends).
+This follows from the argument for the analogous results \cite[\S 13]{Keel_Yu_The_Frobenius}, once we establish: